Formatting Data in Row Zero:

 In addition to exploding into cells and copying the table, you can manage and hide columns, sort, filter, pivot, and export to CSV or connected data source.

-You can also increase size of a data table by dragging the bottom of the window down.
+You can also increase the size of a data table by dragging the bottom of the window down.

 Formatting CSV files

 CSV files inherently do not have any formatting.
-CSVs are plain text files where data is separated by commmas (comma separated values).
+CSVs are plain text files where data is separated by commas (comma separated values).
 When you import a CSV to Row Zero, Row Zero will automatically infer dates and numbers as such, but will not apply any formatting.
 Once imported, you can format CSV data just like any other Row Zero workbook.
 If at any point you download your Row Zero workbook as a CSV, you will lose all formatting and any formulas will be converted to values.
 This is the same behavior in any application including Excel and Google Sheets.
 When you convert to CSV, data is converted to plain text values.
 Therefore if you downloaded data from another application like Google Sheets as a CSV and then import into Row Zero, you'll only be importing plain text values.